JasonKessler/scattertext/README.md

 * Anne-Kathrin Schumann.
 2016.
 Brave new world: Uncovering topical dynamics in the ACL Anthology reference corpus using term life cycle information.
 In Proceedings of the 10th SIGHUM Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities, pages 1–11, Berlin, Germany.
 Association for Computational Linguistics.
+* Piao, S. S., Bianchi, F., Dayrell, C., D’egidio, A., & Rayson, P. 2015.
+Development of the multilingual semantic annotation system.
+In Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 1268-1274).
+*